-ARPA-E expects to make approximately \$10 million available for new awards under this FOA, subject to the availability of appropriated funds.
-ARPA-E anticipates making approximately 20 awards during the open period for this FOA.
-Individual awards may vary up to \$500,000.
+ARPA-E expects to make \$10 million available for new awards under this FOA, subject to the availability of appropriated funds.
+Subject to the availability of appropriated funds, ARPA-E anticipates modifying the close date for this FOA on an annual basis.
+ARPA-E will provide up to \$500,000 per award.
 The period of performance for awards may not exceed 12 months.

-B. FUNDING
+B. Funding